 Is the rate clear and understood by both parties?
-Probably the most important thing to find out.
+This is likely the most important thing to find out.
 We have a daily rate for interpreting, with an hourly rate for any overtime agreed in advance.
-This way everything is agreed upfront and there are no surprises.
-Travel should be covered by you, and if the interpreter has to stay somewhere overnight, accommodation and subsistence should be provided.
+This way, everything is agreed upon upfront, and there are no surprises.
+You should cover travel, and if the interpreter has to stay somewhere overnight, accommodation and meals should be provided.